 When at the Christmas market you should try poffertjes – miniature pancakes served with butter and dusted with sugar.
 There’s a great variety of Belgian waffles freshly baked at place.
 The smell that comes from the Belgian waffles stall is simply irresistible!

 There’s lots of German influence on the Christmas in Maastricht.
-You can try the traditionally German bratworst (grilled sausage), reibekuchen (potato pancake) and baked champignons.
+You can try the traditional German bratwurst (grilled sausage), reibekuchen (potato pancake) and baked champignons.

 Friet (French fries) are also to be found everywhere on the market with the whole variety of Dutch toppings: curry ketchup, mayo, onions, peanut butter sauce…

 The almighty mulled wine is also present, but people mostly tend to drink beer.
-You should try the Dutch hot chocolate with whipped cream (warme chocomel met slagrom)!
+You should try the Dutch hot chocolate with whipped cream (warme chocomel met slagroom)!
 It’s absolutely yam!

 For those who love fish there are also lots of fish snacks, which is not quite popular for a Christmas market, but in Maastricht you can have the typical Dutch kibbeling (battered deep-fried chunks of fish) and even smoked salmon, which is being smoked at place.